jayjuk/corvid/README.md

 - Benchmarking LLMs, with a focus on role-playing behaviours and character modelling.

-- Rapid creation of interactive experiences and customised simulations tailored for organisations, interest groups, or training in prompt engineering.
+- Rapid creation of interactive experiences and customised simulations tailored for organisations, interest groups, or training in prompt engineering, managing teams, trading and more.

 - Educational tool for teaching principles of distributed systems, real-time communication, and cloud infrastructure.